Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Water Extraction
 Water extraction includes surface extraction and also extraction of water from aquifers and artesian basins - thus the removal from these stores and transfer to others.

 Artesian aquifers are those under artesian pressure.
 This means that in a syncline area - one confined by strata of impermeable rock geologies - water is able to travel to the surface, depending on the potentiometric surface.
-Imagine that the water table in an area of porous chalk
+Imagine that the water table in an area of porous chalk is at the surface.
+However, the chalk in this basin - a U-shape with various layers of rock above and below - is at the base of this "U".
+When drills are made into the bottom of this basin which may be above a population centre such as London, this water is able to rise to the surface, as a hole has been put into the impermeable rock.

+In London, the water table fell by 90m due to industry.
+By 1990 it was recove